anth-dj-uol/geog5003_practicals/docs/index.markdown

 ## Description

-The main program (provided by `model.py`) provides a Graphical User Interface (GUI) to run animated model simulations.
+The main program provides a Graphical User Interface (GUI) to run animated model simulations.
 The ABM implemented in this program consists of a set of agents that move throughout their environment and consume its resources until they reach their configured capacity.
 Agents can also share the resources they've collected with neighbouring agents.

 ![alt text](screenshot.png "Screenshot of active ABM simulation")